7 Best Ways to Optimize your Salon Scheduling to Pump up Business Productivity

 So keep in mind the season and what services are the most common during a certain time of the year.
 All of this has a great impact on planning your staff shifts.

-Make sure to communicate about busy seasons well ahead to your team so that they are well prepared for it.
+Make sure you communicate about busy seasons well ahead to your team so that they are well prepared for it.

 C. Have routine sync with your staff